dpzxsm/react-proptypes-generate/README.md

 3. Fixed a bug about Windows OS CRLF

 ### V1.2
-1. Support Pure Component
+1. Support Pure Function Component
-2. Support ObjectPattern in the Pure Component
+2. Support ObjectPattern in the Pure Function Component
-2. Fixed a bug that have are multiple component in a file
+3. Fixed a bug that have are multiple component in a file

+### V1.3
+1. Support Pure ArrowFunction Component